junwatu/openai-tokens-dashboard/blog/README.md

 Given the direct correlation between token usage and cost, as well as the impact on API call success, it's clear that monitoring and managing token usage is crucial when using OpenAI's API.
 There are several reasons why this is important:

-1. **Budget Control**: By monitoring token usage, users can gain insights into how their usage patterns align with their budget.
-If token usage is high, users might need to adjust their utilization of the API to avoid overspending.
+1. **Budget Estimation**: By monitoring token usage, users can gain insights into how their usage patterns align with their budget.
+To design a new application it will be very 0valuable if we can estimate the cost of the tokens.

-2. **Avoiding Failed API Calls**: Keeping track of token usage helps ensure that the total tokens in an API call do not exceed the model's maximum limit, thus preventing failed calls due to token overload.
-This is particularly important in applications where the reliability of the service is paramount.

-3. **Optimizing API Usage**: Monitoring tokens can provide valuable insights into how efficiently the API is being used.
+2. **Optimizing API Usage**: Monitoring tokens can provide valuable insights into how efficiently the API is being used.
 For instance, if a large number of tokens are being used for control instructions or formatting, users might be able to refine their usage to reduce the token count without sacrificing the functionality of their application.

-While it's clear that monitoring and managing token usage is essential, it can be challenging to do this effectively without the right tools and methodologies.
-That's where the concept of a Tokens Usage Dashboard comes into play.
-In the next section, we will explore the role and benefits of such a dashboard.

 ## Tokens Usage Dashboard